lgiese/lgiese.boat.io/boat.md

 </div>

 <h3>Testing results</h3>
 <p>The catamaran-like platform is floating on the water and even on solid ground, what makes it very easy for Mr. Turtle to get on the water.
 Trudging through muddy riverbanks can be skipped.
 By building the platform we solved the problem of mutual interfering electronics (Fig. 7) Nevertheless the propeller mounting was too fragile and steering was too indirect.
 Additionally Mr. Turtle had a big immersion depth, so that the platform was close to being covered by water. </p>

 <h2>Mr. Turtle got mature</h2>

 Figure 8 shows the final result of our Unmanned Radio Telemetry Limno-Explorer.
 Another 3D print for a new self designed very robust porpeller mounting (Fig. 9), which turnes the propellers directly satisfied our demands to the sonar boat project.
-There´s enough space for all the sensors and electrical devices plus waterproof boxes.
-The equipment can be extended without problems.
-It drafts on the river stably and the platform doesn´t get wet, except from some splashes.
-It is quite agile when turning, although the manoeuvrability could still be improved.
+We added an extra floating canister in the front, as the propulsion system push Mr. Turtle´s front into the water.
+To the left and right canister in the front we attached two skids made out of foam material to stabilize driving direction.

 Additional equipment: